Click

 Montenegrin prime minister Filip Vujanovic said.

-If the winners are Democratic opposition of Serbia, out of
+If the winners are Democratic opposition of Serbia,

 which Montenegrins don't expect much due to its negative attitude